nickmeldrum/NOTHS-Coding-Test/rules-analysis.md

  * confirm interpretation of twice as fast as normal items
  * confirm inferrence from code that by default quality decreases by 1 each day
  * how we know if item is legendary? just Sulfuras?
+ * does "never have to be sold" for sulfuras mean that sellin doesn't decrease?
+ * analysis is non specific about whether aged brie changes quality in the same way as tickets - making the assumption (based on existing code analysis) that aged brie quality just increases in 1 a day until it hits 50 (but implementation actually increases it by 2 if sellIn is 0 or below - which is very strange IRL - keep to existing implementation but query this!)